• Log in

 Having an email list is a prerequisite for running successful email marketing campaigns.
 But how to get started with an email list when you’ve just got a website (and/or a blog) and zero signups?

-Adding strategic popups and newsletter signup forms to high-traffic pages is a useful tactic to start your email marketing journey.
+Adding strategic newsletter popups and signup forms to high-traffic pages is a useful tactic to start your email marketing journey.

 What Makes a Great Newsletter Signup Form?